steveseguin/BluBerry-Backup/README.md

    - If metadata is unavailable, falls back to file system timestamps.

 3. **Disc Packing Optimization**:
-   - Organizes media files into discs without exceeding the maximum size (default is 23.2 GB).
+   - Organizes media files into discs without exceeding the maximum size
+     - The default packing size targets 23.2 GB, which will safely fill a standard 25 GB BD-R disc.
-   - Prioritizes filling discs to at least 90% capacity.
+   - Prioritizes filling discs to at least 90% capacity, so not to split albums too aggressively

 4. **File Processing**:
    - Copies or moves files from the source to the destination discs.